luziaromanetto/PhD/README.md

 > - read the rossi new paper, to understand the cost function in the other paper;
 > - talk with Alneu about the project;
 > - see the paper in tidea;
+> - read in details the famous paper "Learning with local and global consistence";

+## week 28/08 to 01/09
+> - writing the lecture about readed paper;
+> - studing about statistics;
+> - read "Graph Regularized Transductive Classification on Heterogeneous Information Networks", for lecture;
+> - writing the new project;

 ## week 21/08 to 25/08
 > - writing the new project;